wyuinche/mitum-js-util/README.md

 ### Generate Sign-Documents

-To generate an operation, you must prepare owner and document id.
-Sign-Document supports to sign documents registered by 'mitum-data-blocksign'
+To generate an operation, you must prepare `owner` and `document id`. `Sign-Document` supports to sign documents registered by 'mitum-data-blocksign'

 #### Usage